ymndoseijin/doseijisho/README.md

 It uses [MeCab](https://taku910.github.io/mecab/) for converting phrases into 分かち, separating them into words, making it possible to serach using entire phrases (like in [Jotoba](https://jotoba.de/)).
 That, besides personal amusement, is mostly the reason I made this, for I couldn't find a good desktop dictionary that could do that, that and Linux's dictionary software is quite lacking.

+## Installation

+Doseijisho has an AppImage on its [release page](https://github.com/ymndoseijin/doseijisho/releases), you may choose to install it that way.
+Currently, it's not in any package managers.

 ## Build instructions

-Currently, you have to build Doseijisho by yourself.

 Doseijisho's dependencies are `gtk4`, `MeCab` and `libeb`.
 Plus it's written in Zig, on Arch Linux (similarly enough on other *NIX systems) these can be installed by:

 ```
 # pacman -S gtk4
-$ yay -S mecab libeb // or manually or using any other AUR helper
+$ yay -S mecab mecab-ipadict libeb // or manually or using any other AUR helper
 $ yay -S zig-dev-bin // this is the current zig version I'm using, not sure if it works on other ones
 ```